nhoon2002/whichmap/README.md

 **Behavior:**
 - Displays last 5 searches per user
-- Retains last 50 searches for analytics
+- Retains all searches for analytics (no limit)
 - Falls back to localStorage if Firestore fails

 #### `tracking_events` Collection